freedomtowin/deep-learning/chatbot/README.md

 2. Use an attention layer instead of a LSTM (although, I have only seen attention used for neural translation before)

+3. Use a name-entity-resolution (NER) algorithm to figure out where to put punctuation in the output text.